Health Care

 Choose the health content that’s right for you, and get it delivered right in your inbox.

-When you begin cardiac rehab, we’ll help to establish a plan that’s tailored to your lifestyle and help you regain strength, provide preventive care, reduce your risk of heart health issues in the future and improve your everyday quality of life.
+When you begin cardiac rehab, we’ll help establish a plan tailored to your lifestyle and help you regain strength, provide preventive care, reduce your risk of heart health issues in the future and improve your everyday quality of life.
+Cardiac rehabilitation will look different for everyone, but it involves five main components.

 First, you’ll begin with a medical evaluation to check your physical abilities, limitations and medical conditions.
-Here we’ll ensure each next step is safe and effective for you.
-With a combination of low-impact exercise, such as walking, rowing or light jogging, your health care team will teach you techniques to improve your physical health.
+Your care team will personalize an exercise plan to fit your specific needs and to ensure each next step is safe and effective for you.
+With a combination of low-impact exercises, such as walking, rowing or light jogging, your health care team will teach you techniques to improve your physical health.

-You’ll also receive lifestyle education and support, such as teaching you how to follow a heart-healthy diet and helping you quit smoking, if need be.
-If you have high blood pressure, diabetes or high cholesterol, your team of experts will also provide guidance on how to best manage and treat these conditions.
+Your care team will help prepare you for a heart-healthy future.
+You’ll receive lifestyle education and support, such as teaching you how to follow a heart-healthy diet and helping you quit smoking.
+If you have high blood pressure, diabetes or high cholesterol, your team of experts will also guide you in managing and treating these conditions.

 Along with a serious medical condition or recent surgery may also come mixed emotions of anxiousness or depression.
 With cardiac rehab, you’ll also receive counseling support to check in on your mental health and help you get back to feeling your best.

-Cardiac rehab is a long-term program that varies for each individual situation.
-Some may see results sooner than others, and that’s perfectly ok.
-Our goal at the completion of the program is to see you walk away with the tools and education you need to live a happy, healthy lifestyle.
+Cardiac rehab is a long-term program that varies for each individual’s situation.
+Some may see results sooner than others, and that’s perfectly OK.
+Our goal after the program is to see you walk away with the tools and education you need to live a happy, healthy lifestyle.

 Several factors determine if you’re a good fit for our cardiac rehabilitation program, such as: